BoidCMS/boidcms.github.io/themes/tags.md

 ```

 ### Theme
-The name of the current installed theme.
+The name of the currently installed theme.

 ```php
 <?php echo $App->get( 'theme' ) ?>
 ```

 ### Admin URL
-The user-customized admin login page URL.
+The customized URL for the admin login page.

 ```php
 <?php echo $App->get( 'admin' ) ?>